 Can you think of a better way to immerse yourself into Panamanian life than by heading out to the county’s 1,500 miles of shoreline?
 The Isthmus of Panama is blessed with alluring, azure-hued beaches on the Pacific Ocean and the Caribbean Sea.
 One of the benefits of being based in Panama City is that a gorgeous beach is often just a hop, skip and a jump away.
 Bocas del Toro is a 50-minute flight away; the surf breaks of Coronado are an hour from Panama City driving and the island of Contadora in the Pearl Archipelago can be explored after a 90-minute ferry ride from the city.
 While you would have spied the water in photos of Panama City’s skyline, there aren’t actually any beaches within the city limits.
-Here are some the best beaches close to Pty.
+Here are seven of the best beach trips from Panama City.

-Veracruz is one of the closest beaches to the capital and is a short Uber/ Cabify ride away (around 30 minutes depending on traffic) at a cost of around $7.
-It may not be the best beach for swimming, but it makes up for this by offering great opportunities to eat very well and party even better.
-Veracruz Beach bar Veri Veri hosts Panama’s answer to Thailand’s Ko Pha-ngan Full Moon party every month on the Saturday closest to the full moon (next party February 24 2018).
+Veracruz is one of the closest beaches to the capital and it’s a short Uber ride away (around 30 minutes depending on traffic) at a cost of around $7.
+It may not be the best beach for swimming, but it makes up for this by offering great opportunities to eat very well.
+There are several beach bars dotted all around Veracruz including Veri Veri, Praia, Panorama and Red Lion.
+Take your pick.

 See the flowers and more with a hike through one of the islands many paths.
 Don’t be surprised if the beautiful surroundings fill you with inspiration: even Paul Gauguin came to live on Taboga, not once, but twice.